SchedCtl(), SchedCtl_r()

 • SCHED_PROCESSOR_OFFLINE — Mark a CPU as offline.

-• SCHED_PROCESSORS_STATUS — Query the number of present CPUs and their status; either offline or online.
+• SCHED_PROCESSORS_STATUS — Query the number of present CPUs and the status of each one, which is either offline or online.

 data